AOT-Technologies/forms-flow-ai/README.md

 * [Links](#links)

 ## About the Project
 The project was initiated by AOT Technologies as a means of addressing the general situation whereby end-users fill in a form, the form is processed and there may be a requirement to report on the form metrics or data.
-Typical use cases are :
+Typical use cases are:

 * Applications for licences
 * Public submissions